partly-cloud/aws-intro-course-module-samples/module-1/module-1-1-aws-cli/README.md

 ### Reference material
 - [Official AWS documentation for AWS CLI](https://docs.aws.amazon.com/cli/)

-### Assumptions
-It is assumed that you have installed Python and Pip and have the basic knowledge of how to work with Python.

 ### Prerequisites
 - You have credentials for an AWS sandbox account, either through IAM Identity Center (SSO) or an IAM user in the account with access key and secret.
 - Install the AWS CLI